-In connection with this offering, we, and our directors and officers have agreed, subject to certain exceptions, with the underwriters not to dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of the lock-up agreement continuing through the date 90 days after the date of this prospectus, except with the prior written consent of J.P.
-Morgan Securities LLC.
+In connection with this offering, we, and our directors and officers have agreed, subject to certain exceptions, with the underwriters not to dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of the lock-up agreement continuing through the date days after the date of this prospectus, except with the prior written consent of

-In connection with our initial public offering, we, our directors, our executive officers and substantially all of our other stockholders and option holders agreed, subject to certain exceptions, with the underwriters not to dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of the lock-up agreement continuing through August 10, 2020, except with the prior written consent of J.P.
+In connection with our initial public offering, we, our directors, our executive officers and substantially all of our other stockholders and option holders agreed, subject to certain exceptions, with the underwriters not to dispose of or hedge any shares of our common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of the lock-up agreement continuing through August 11, 2020, except with the prior written consent of J.P.
 Morgan Securities LLC.

 Subject to certain limitations, certain of our employees, including our executive officers, and/or directors have entered into, and may enter into, written trading plans that are intended to comply with Rule 10b5-1 under the Exchange Act.
-Sales under these trading plans are not permitted until the expiration of the lock-up agreements relating to our initial public offering described above although, subject to certain limitations, such sales may be permitted under the lock-up agreements entered into in connection with this public offering.
+Sales under these trading plans are not permitted until the expiration of the lock-up agreements relating to our initial public offering described above.

-Following the lock-up periods set forth in the market stand-off and lock-up agreements described above, and assuming that J.P.
-Morgan Securities LLC does not release any parties from such lock-up agreements above or entered into in connection with this offering, all of the shares of our common stock that are restricted securities or are held by our affiliates as of the date of this prospectus will be eligible for sale in the public market in compliance with Rule 144 under the Securities Act.
+Following the lock-up periods set forth in the market stand-off and lock-up agreements described above, and assuming that does not release any parties from the lock-up agreements, all of the shares of our common stock that are restricted securities or are held by our affiliates as of the date of this prospectus will be eligible for sale in the public market in compliance with Rule 144 under the Securities Act.